programmfabrik/fylr-gitbook/for-system-administrators/installation/linux-docker-compose.md

 ## Software
 * The below mentioned containers are linux containers, so you need a linux server or linux virtual machine.
 * fylr requires a running container engine.
 In this instructions, we use docker.
 So install docker according to its documentation: [how to install docker](https://docs.docker.com/engine/install/#server).
-* A domain name (like fylr.example.com or example.com), but not just a subpath (like example.com/fylr).
-* A port (typically 443) to do https.
-* Either an HTTPS certificate or Port 443 or Port 80 for registering (and renewing) a https certificate with letsencrypt.

-The following commands assume a Debian or Ubuntu server as an example and a bash shell.
+The following commands assume a Debian or Ubuntu server and a bash shell.

-* get docker-compose to use our provided example.
-Apparmor is required for docker in newer Debian and Ubuntu
+* Get docker-compose to use our provided example.
+Apparmor is required for docker in newer Debian and Ubuntu Versions:

 ```bash
 apt-get install docker-compose apparmor